 University of California wrongly admitted 64 wealthy students, some as student-athletes, state audit finds

-"The university has allowed for improper influence in admissions decisions, and it has not treated applicants fairly or consistently.
+'The university has allowed for improper influence in admissions decisions,' the auditor wrote

 A state audit released Tuesday revealed that the University of California wrongly admitted 64 wealthy students over the past six years, some under the premise of being athletes.